jspotten/cs324-labs/07-hw-sockets/README.md

  4. Writing the response to `bestill.txt` (to which standard output has been redirected).

-In essence, your client program is acting as a _very_ simple HTTP client.
+In essence, your client program is now acting as a _very_ simple HTTP client.

 Note that after you have run your program, `bestill.txt` should contain:
  - the HTTP response code (200);